 14. Play hard and with intensity - don't give up even if you get beat, track back towards the goal.

 Again though, try to pick out a defender you admire to model your defensive game after.
 Perhaps it's Barcelona's Gerard Pique or Chelsea's John Terry.
 Find a player in the Premier League, La Liga or the Italian league how you can model your defensive game after.
-And to give yourself the edge over the competition, check out these soccer shoes from soccerloco to help you perform at your peak.
+Watch them play and copy what they do when they're playing defense.

 The first objective should be to keep the offensive player in front of you.
 Slow him or her down until you have more cover.
 Push the offensive player towards one side and shuffle backwards while slowly steering the offensive player to the sideline or into another teammates path.